 Pros of Vehicle Detection Probe

-Flexibility - installation location can be in ground or above ground making it a good option for both new applications and retro-fitting to existing.
+Flexibility: installation location can be in-ground or above-ground, making it a good option for both new applications and retrofitting to existing.

-Cable Length - available in several different lengths of cable meaning it is suitable for even the biggest of entrances.
+Cable Length: available in several different lengths of cable, meaning it is suitable for even the biggest of entrances.

 Cons of Vehicle Detection Probe

-Temperature - have been known to be affected by adverse drops in temperature.
+Temperature: has been known to be affected by adverse drops in temperature.

 Wireless Vehicle Detection Sensors